Gas lighting: Types of lighting instruments

 Gas lighting did have some disadvantages.
 "Several hundred theatres are said to have burned down in America and Europe between 1800 and the introduction of electricity in the late 1800s.
 The increased heat was objectionable, and the border lights and wing lights had to be lighted by a long stick with a flaming wad of cotton at the end.
 For many years, an attendant or gas boy moved along the long row of jets, lighting them individually while gas was escaping from the whole row.
 Both actors and audiences complained of the escaping gas, and explosions sometimes resulted from its accumulation."

 These problems with gas lighting led to the rapid adoption of electric lighting.
 By 1881, the Savoy Theatre in London was using incandescent lighting.
 While electric lighting was introduced to theatre stages, the gas mantle was developed in 1885 for gas-lit theatres.
 "This was a beehive-shaped mesh of knitted thread impregnated with lime that, in miniature, converted the naked gas flame into in effect, a lime-light."
-Electric lighting slowly took over in theatres.
-In the 20th century, it enabled better and safer theatre productions, with no smell, relatively very little heat, and more freedom for designers.